South Summit announces new superintendent

 "We’ve looked at issues of math, because having students quantitatively ready to transition has been huge.
 We’ve also looked at counseling networks," he said.
 "Because I’ve been working in K-12 with the K-16 Alliance, [becoming superintendent] just seemed like a really natural fit."

 He credits the suggestion and the idea to apply for the position of superintendent to his friends and colleagues.
+When Walker announced his retirement, Sorenson said he received several phone calls and text messages encouraging him to apply.
+After a couple of weeks, he said, he was convinced he should.

 Now that he will be taking over for Walker in July, Sorenson is hoping to put a strategic plan for the district in place after meeting and talking with the faculty, staff, school board and community.